Why we love it

 Take an international flight to Jakarta (CGK), Indonesia, and then a direct flight to Sorong (SOQ).
 Ask SeaCrush for advice on flights

-Plan arriving before 2pm on the first day.
-We’ll do two dives on the last day, so plan an extra night in Sorong if you want to do all the dives
+Plan arriving before 2 pm on the first day.
+We’ll do two dives on the second-last day, so plan to take a flight leaving after 11 am on January 12th

-Airport or hotel transfers are taken care of in Sorong (SOQ) on the days of embarkation and disembarkation
+Airport transfers are taken care of in Sorong (SOQ) on the days of embarkation and disembarkation

 - Raja Ampat is subject to malaria.
-Even if risk is limited on board, take necessary precautions to avoid it (cover yourself, have mosquito repellent and take malarone tablets - Lariam has limited effectiveness in this area due to a resistant strain of Malaria and is not recommended)
+Even if the risk is limited on board, take necessary precautions to avoid it (cover yourself, have mosquito repellent, and take Malarone tablets - Lariam has limited effectiveness in this area due to a resistant strain of Malaria and is not recommended)

 - Bring sunscreen, a hat, a rash guard, and some walking shoes